A Walk in the Clouds: Awards and nominations

 Maurice Jarre won the Golden Globe Award for Best Original Score.
 Conversely, Reeves's performance in the film earned him a Golden Raspberry Award nomination for Worst Actor (also for Johnny Mnemonic), but lost to Pauly Shore for Jury Duty.

 Sexual harassment allegation

 Debra Messing later claimed she was tricked into signing a nudity waiver after being assured by the producers that no nudity scenes would be required because it was going to be a PG-13 movie.
 She only learned on set that for the international release version those scenes nevertheless would be filmed.
-Asking the director about what angles would be shot since she wanted to be prepared, he told her that as an actress she had no right to ask about his shots and it was her job to get naked.
+Asking director Alfonso Arau about what angles would be shot since she wanted to be prepared, he told her that as an actress she had no right to ask about his shots and it was her job to get naked.
 Messing described this experience as sexual harassment which she only realized afterward since she thought it was part of the business at the time.
 Arau dismissed the claim, saying it had "nothing to do with reality."

+Messing also said that Arau belittled her for her appearance and body.
+Arau later denied the allegation.
+Messing reinforced these claims during an episode of the PBS documentary Finding Your Roots which aired in February 2025.